Stadium–Chinatown station

 Stadium–Chinatown (formerly Stadium) is an elevated station on the Expo Line of Metro Vancouver's SkyTrain rapid transit system.
 The station is located in Vancouver, British Columbia, Canada, at the eastern entrance of the Dunsmuir Tunnel.
 It is one of four stations on the Expo Line that serve Downtown Vancouver.

-As its name implies, the station is located near both the Stadium District and Chinatown.
-TransLink's Lost Property Office is located at this station.
+As its name suggests, the station is located near BC Place Stadium and Vancouver's Chinatown.
+TransLink's lost property office is located at the station.

 History

-Opened as "Stadium" in 1985 as part of the original SkyTrain system (now known as the Expo Line), the station was designed by Austrian architecture firm Architektengruppe U-Bahn.
-The station's original name was based on its proximity to BC Place Stadium.
-Both the station and the stadium were vital to Vancouver's Expo 86.
+Opened as Stadium in 1985 as part of the original SkyTrain system (now known as the Expo Line), the station was designed by Austrian architecture firm Architektengruppe U-Bahn.
+It was named for BC Place Stadium.
+Both the station and stadium were vital to the Expo 86 world's fair held in Vancouver.
 The "Chinatown" portion of the station's name was added in 2004, because local merchants and politicians wished to promote the historical and cultural significance of Vancouver's Chinatown district, located just one block away from the station.

-During the Expo 86 World's Fair, the station served as a transfer point between the main site of the fair and the Canadian Pavilion (now Canada Place), located on Burrard Inlet at Waterfront station.
+During Expo 86, the station served as a transfer point between the main site of the fair and the Canadian Pavilion (now Canada Place) located on Burrard Inlet at Waterfront station.
 Transferring between these two stations was free for fair attendees during the fair using special shuttle trains, which ran from a third platform at Stadium station (where there was a connection to the monorail serving the main Expo 86 site) to the Canadian Pavilion at Waterfront station.
-An automated announcement was aired during people's shuttle ride explaining how SkyTrain and its automated driverless technology operated.
-The third platform and track were taken out of revenue use once Expo 86 ended and are rarely used except in cases of extreme crowds from hockey games and concerts.
+An automated announcement was aired during the shuttle ride explaining how the SkyTrain and its automated driverless technology operated.
+The third platform and track were taken out of revenue use once Expo 86 ended and are rarely used except in cases of extreme crowds from hockey games and concerts held at BC Place Stadium.
 The third platform and track are primarily used for training purposes, train storage, special event service, and rerouting during rail replacement.

 The station was originally constructed with a passageway under Beatty Street to the west in anticipation of future development.
-When the Amec Building, built across Beatty Street, did not link to the underground passage, the passage was closed and has been occupied by TransLink's Lost Property Office since 1991.
+When the Amec Building, built across Beatty Street, did not link to the underground passage, the passage was closed.
+The passage has been occupied by TransLink's lost property office since 1991.
 The staircase on the west side of Beatty was filled with sand and topped with a concrete sidewalk so that the passage could be reopened in the future.

-Until 1988, the Expo Boulevard / Abbott Street entrance was just an open-stair emergency exit.
+Until 1988, the Expo Boulevard / Abbott Street entrance was an open-stair emergency exit.
 However, with the closing of the entrance tunnel under Beatty Street as well as poor accessibility to Stadium station from False Creek, the emergency exit was redesigned and enclosed, opening in 1989 as the second access point to and from the station.
-TransLink's Compass Customer Service Centre was located at the station from its inception until September 2022, when it was relocated to Waterfront station.
+TransLink's Compass customer service centre was located at the station from its inception until September 2022, when it was relocated to Waterfront station.